Director: Jonathan Kim, PhD

 Application Deadlines and Review Dates

-Doctor of Ministry (DMin) applications are reviewed three times per year, corresponding to the three periods in which courses are offered (fall, spring, summer).
+Applications are reviewed three times per year; fall, spring and summer.
 In each case, a completed application file is required before final action is taken to admit a student to a doctoral program.
 DMin students may begin their studies during any of the three sessions.
 Deadlines for receipt of completed application files are:

 |Fall Admission||June 15|

 The application review process begins immediately after the deadline and normally takes three weeks.
 Subsequent to the review process, applicants are notified by letter of acceptance or denial of admission.

 In addition to the application form, credentials that are required of all doctoral applicants are outlined in the application instructions in this catalog.